On this page

-Tip: Get started quickly with one of our sample apps!
+Tip: Get started quickly with one of the sample apps!

-Statsig’s normal (remote evaluation) SDKs are recommended for most client applications.
+Statsig recommends its normal (remote evaluation) SDKs for most client applications.
 Understand the use case and privacy risks by reading the On-Device Eval SDK overview.
 On-device evaluation SDKs are for Enterprise & Pro Tier only.

-These SDKs use a different paradigm than their precomputed counterparts: JS, Android, iOS, they behave more like Server SDKs.
-Rather than requiring a user up front, you can check gates/configs/experiments for any set of user properties, because the SDK downloads a complete representation of your project and evaluates checks in real time.
+These SDKs use a different paradigm than their precomputed counterparts (JS, Android, iOS).
+Rather than requiring a user upfront, you can check gates/configs/experiments for any set of user properties.
+You can do this because the SDK downloads a complete representation of your project and evaluates checks in real time.

 Pros